A View from Sierra County

 Denim Jacket Cardigan for Glenn.. partly done and stored in the cedar chest.

 Teapot Sweater.. light moss green cotton with intarsia design of a teapot on the back, but I can't locate it.
+This design is from Vogue Knitting.
 I started this about ten years ago and the sleeves are done as well as part of the front.
 I hope it turns up in one storage location.

 Knit Patchwork Vest .. this was a design from Knitters' Magazine that I started about eight years ago.
 Made the plain back and one of the fronts.
 I will probably finish this one eventually, but kind of dread the thought of doing the embroidery embellishments.